-- Oil level is between the upper and lower level marks.
+- Brake fluid level is

-P. 64

-- Engine coolant level is between the UPPER and LOWER level marks.
+Front: above the lower level mark. ▶ P. 74 Rear: between the UPPER and LOWER level marks. ▶ P. 74

-▶ P. 69

-- Side stand functions properly. ▶ P. 74

 Periodic Checks

 You should also perform other periodic maintenance checks at least once a month regardless of how often you ride, or more often if you ride frequently.